Darkroom: Black and white processing and printing services.

 For all the information you’d need to know about Derek’s green car, please visit his site :

 D.B.
 I was born in New Orleans and I’m 50 years old.
-I studied Economic – Major & a marketing minor, at Virginia State University, and went on to study for an MBA at the University of Edinburgh, which I did complete – due mostly to the interruption of launching businesses.
+I studied Economics – Major and a marketing minor, at Virginia State University.
+I went on to study for an MBA at the University of Edinburgh, which I did complete – due mostly to the interruption of launching businesses.

 K.K.
 Being a serial entrepreneur how many businesses have you had since the beginning of your career; were you happy with all of them?

 D.B.
 Actually, I’ve not had a job where I received a paycheck since I was about 19.
 I’ve launched many businesses, with many failures, but also a few big successes.One being a Company called Popa Media which I sold for $11 million.
 I’ve been in the Temporary staffing business for over 35 years.
 It’s been the financial fuel for my other bigger endeavors like; Wolverton Bailey the company I co-founded to design and patent our new engine supercharger technology.
 After receiving two patents, I decided to launch Derek Automotive Technologies to commercialize our engine technology, as opposed to asking other companies to include my technology in their products.